Two Mile Hill, Barbados

-Two Mile Hill is an area 2 mi away from Bridgetown, in Saint Michael Parish, Barbados.
+Two Mile Hill is an area 2 mi away from Bridgetown, in Saint Michael, Barbados.
 The Two Mile Hill area was historically one of the railway stations on the island of Barbados.
-The Barbados Railway was a part of the island's colonial distribution network for the sugar cane industry while the country was under the control of Britain.
+The Barbados Railway was a part of the island's colonial distribution network for the sugar cane industry while the country was under the control of Great Britain.
 The location no longer has a railway and is now instead known more for its Sherbourne Conference Centre.